Are you paying enough attention to your on-page SEO?

 At least this is how it used to be before Panda and Hummingbird.
 Those were simple times.

-You see, back in the day keyword density was THE only way in which Google search engine could define if a particular page is relevant to the query the visitor is searching for.
+You see, back in the day keyword density was THE only way in which Google search engine could define if a particular page is relevant to the query the user is searching for.

 Needless to say people started taking advantage of this metric pretty quickly.